Ankit-Saxena-7/communication-in-films/Dialogues.md

 ### The Data

 The data set has been been extracted by the Cornell Movie - Dialogs Corpus that contains 220,579 conversational exchanges between 9,035 characters from 617 movies.
 In total, there are 304,713 dialogues taken from raw movie scripts.
-The entire data set is avaliable in Kaggle's website and can be accessed through this [link](https://www.kaggle.com/rajathmc/cornell-moviedialog-corpus).
+The entire data set is available in Kaggle's website and can be accessed through this [link](https://www.kaggle.com/rajathmc/cornell-moviedialog-corpus).

 The data has been systematically organized into five different tables in CSV format.
 Their contents are described below: